 (This post is part one of a two-post series celebrating my Veganniversary.
 See part 2 here.)

 You know how sometimes we get caught in a whirlwind of things suddenly happening to us, and we forget something important?
 Last month I started a new job, started the new Everyday Heroes series here on the blog, continued to explore the beautiful Northwestern Washington – and in the meantime, completely forgot that May marked a year since I went vegan!

 I realized that going vegan could not only improve the way I felt and reduce my carbon footprint, but also could possibly help me become a better runner and improve my endurance.
 I started writing this blog the very first day of my marathon training plan, and now, almost a year later, not only have I run my first vegan marathon successfully last November, I also had a number of improvements in my well-being and outlook.

 As I started writing down all of the things I wanted to say here, it quickly became clear that there’s just too much info to put into one post.
 So I’ve split my narration into two more reasonably sized posts for your enjoyment.
-Today is about sharing the improvements in my health and appearance since I went vegan, and the second part to be published later this week will be about the changes in my mindset.
+Today is about sharing the benefits of being vegan that I’ve noticed in my health and appearance since I went vegan, and the second part to be published later this week will be about the changes in my mindset.

 If you’ve been following a vegan diet/lifestyle for some time, I’m sure you could add a few of your own points to this list.
 Post your thoughts in the comments section below, I’d love to hear your opinion!